bio

 Beasley’s work as a composer and arranger extends far beyond jazz, arranging the music of Queen for the Luxembourg Philharmonic and the music of Rui Veloso, known as Portugual’s ‘rock star’ for a symphony band.
 His output remains prodigious with symphonic commissions for the Royal Stockholm Philharmonic Orchestra and Bielefeld Philharmonic.
 In 2024, he released three albums: Returning to Forever (a re-imagination of Chick Corea’s music), El Trio: Live in Italy (hailed by LatinJazz.net as “10 spectacular charts played beautifully”), and Butterfly Effect (a duo with Swedish saxophonist Magnus Lindgren, rated 4.5 stars by DownBeat).

 A dedicated educator, Beasley conducts master classes worldwide and frequently works with intergenerational ensembles.
 He has written commissions for youth orchestras including the L.A.
 Philharmonic’s YOLA and Carnegie Hall’s NYO.
-In July 2024, he was appointed President of the Board of Directors for the International Society of Jazz Arrangers and Composers (ISJAC).
+Beasley served as President of the Board of Directors for the International Society of Jazz Arrangers and Composers (ISJAC) in 2024-2025.

 AWARDS Info: